tensorthoughts/allidb/docs/ALLIDB_OVERVIEW.md

 ## Clustering & Distributed Protocols

 Alright, let's talk about how AlliDB works when you have multiple nodes.
 It uses a distributed architecture with consistent hashing, gossip-based membership, and quorum-based replication.
-This section gets into the nitty-gritty details—we're talking protocol-level stuff with byte-level encoding.
+This section gets into the nitty-gritty details, we're talking protocol-level stuff with byte-level encoding.
 If you're into that kind of thing, you'll love this section.

 ### Consistent Hashing Ring